 Visit our fungi atlas pages

-View a working list of all fungi in BC by Kent Brothers
+View an alphabetical working list of all fungi in BC by Kent Brothers

 Fungi are so diverse and so fascinating that their discussion deserves an entire book.
 So if what you are about to learn in this introduction piques your interest, seek out a book like The Fifth Kingdom by Bryce Kendrick or The Fungi by M. J. Carlisle, S. C. Watkinson and G. W. Gooday to learn more.
 You will discover that fungi rival plants in species diversity and occupy many more ecological roles than any other group of organisms.
 You will learn how some fungi cause plant disease, others cause human infections while others like yeast make our bread rise or our alcoholic beverages ferment and still others are the sources of our most important antibiotics and the drugs that help prevent tissue rejection thus making transplants possible.
 Yet none of these fungi are the subject of E-flora because in E-Flora we get a chance to see and learn about macrofungi, the larger fungi that we know as mushrooms.
 There are over 1600 species of macrofungi recorded from British Columbia.
 There are hundreds of additional named species found in the Pacific Northwest but not yet recorded from B.C. that are likely to turn up when people start looking for them.
 In addition, there are numerous species, probably one to three thousand or more, present in B. C. but not yet named or still waiting to catch the eye of someone who will recognize the mushroom as new to science.
 All of this brings the probable number of mushroom species in British Columbia to somewhere on the order of 5,000 species, possibly even 10,000 species.